 In terms of water treatment, including water purification and sewage treatment, backwashing refers to pumping water backwards through the filters media, sometimes including intermittent use of compressed air during the process.
 Backwashing is a form of preventive maintenance so that the filter media can be reused.

 Is it OK to run pool pump 24 hours a day?

 Ideally, you should run your pump for 24 hours a day, but we know that’s unrealistic (and pricey), so let’s look for an answer that keeps your pool clean and your wallet full.
 Generally running your pool pump for 12-hours a day is a good option. … For a residential pool the water should turn over at least once per day.

-How long should you rinse a pool filter?
+How many hours a day should you run a pool pump?

 A good rule of thumb is to backwash once the pressure displayed on your pressure gauge is 8-10 psi over the starting level.
 Backwashing after heavy rains, treating for algae, or when trying to clear cloudy water will keep your filter working efficiently.

 Can you run pool pump without filter?

 You can run your pool pump without a filter cartridge.
 You can do this to maintain the circulation when the cartridge is dried up.
 However, you will have to ensure that you have removed the internal parts and the tank is properly reassembled.
 Also, you can remove the cartridge while cleaning the filter.